John, King of England: Legacy

+John's niece Eleanor of Brittany would remain treated with honours due a princess, but according to his will, she would never be released from prison, for she might have a potential claim to the throne of Henry III.

-John's first wife, Isabella, Countess of Gloucester, was released from imprisonment in 1214; she remarried twice, and died in 1217.
-John's second wife, Isabella of Angoulême, left England for Angoulême soon after the king's death; she became a powerful regional leader, but largely abandoned the children she had had by John.
+John's first wife, Isabella of Gloucester, was released from imprisonment in 1214; she remarried twice, and died in 1217.
+John's second wife, Isabella of Angoulême, left England for Angoulême soon after the King's death; she became a powerful regional leader, but largely abandoned her children by John.
 Their eldest son, Henry III, ruled as King of England for the majority of the 13th century.
-Richard of Cornwall became a noted European leader and ultimately the King of the Romans in the Holy Roman Empire.

-Joan became Queen of Scotland on her marriage to Alexander II.
-Isabella was Holy Roman Empress as the wife of Emperor Frederick II.
+Their other son, Richard of Cornwall, became a noted European leader and ultimately the King of the Romans in the Holy Roman Empire.
+Their daughter Joan became Queen of Scotland on her marriage to Alexander II.
+Another daughter, Isabella, was Holy Roman Empress as the wife of Emperor Frederick II.
 The youngest daughter, Eleanor, married William Marshal's son, also called William, and later the famous English rebel Simon de Montfort.

-By various mistresses John had eight, possibly nine, sons—Richard, Oliver, John, Geoffrey, Henry, Osbert Gifford, Eudes, Bartholomew and probably Philip—and two or three daughters—Joan, Maud and probably Isabel.
+By various mistresses, John had eight, possibly nine, sons—Richard, Oliver, John, Geoffrey, Henry, Osbert Gifford, Eudes, Bartholomew and probably Philip—and two or three daughters—Joan, Maud and probably Isabel.
 Of these, Joan became the most famous, marrying Prince Llywelyn the Great of Wales.

 Historiography

 Historical interpretations of John have been subject to considerable change over the centuries.
 Medieval chroniclers provided the first contemporary, or near contemporary, histories of John's reign.
 One group of chroniclers wrote early in John's life, or around the time of his accession, including Richard of Devizes, William of Newburgh, Roger of Hoveden and Ralph de Diceto.
 These historians were generally unsympathetic to John's behaviour under Richard's rule, but slightly more positive towards the very earliest years of John's reign.

 Reliable accounts of the middle and later parts of John's reign are more limited, with Gervase of Canterbury and Ralph of Coggeshall writing the main accounts; neither of them were positive about John's performance as king.
 Much of John's later, negative reputation was established by two chroniclers writing after his death, Roger of Wendover and Matthew Paris, the latter claiming that John attempted conversion to Islam in exchange for military aid from the Almohad ruler Muhammad al-Nasir—a story modern historians consider untrue.

-In the 16th century political and religious changes altered the attitude of historians towards John.
+In the 16th century, political and religious changes altered the attitude of historians towards John.
 Tudor historians were generally favourably inclined towards the King, focusing on his opposition to the Papacy and his promotion of the special rights and prerogatives of a king.
 Revisionist histories written by John Foxe, William Tyndale and Robert Barnes portrayed John as an early Protestant hero, and Foxe included the King in his Book of Martyrs.
 John Speed's Historie of Great Britaine in 1632 praised John's "great renown" as a king; he blamed the bias of medieval chroniclers for the King's poor reputation.